Explorer Post 1010 has four engineering projects.

 Project Archives

-- We have a long list of projects for the past 23 years.
+- We have a long list of projects for the past 24 years.

-Rocketry Challenge (TARC)
+American Rocketry Challenge (ARC)

 - requires students to build and fly a mid-size rocket to a specific altitude and land in a specific time.